Palmdate/rentail-app/README.md

   1.Folder Profile: Building HTML + CSS and responsive for all devices.

-     Open file profile.html by link <a>Profile/profile/Profile.html</a> by Google Chrome to show result.
+    Pull folder Profile and open file profile.html in link <a>Profile/pages/profile/Profile.html</a> by Google Chrome to show result.

   2. matrix_spec.rb: Implement a function for checking the string whether if it's Palindrome or not and unit tests.</br>